TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 You may want to have the ability to switch a lightbulb from its unlit state to its lit state, or vice-versa.
 To do that, you might add a method.

-The easiest way to get started creating methods to interact with your objects might be combining object literal syntax with JavaScript's `this` keyword.
+<span id="this-keyword"></span>The easiest way to get started creating methods to interact with your objects might be combining object literal syntax with JavaScript's `this` keyword.
 The `this` keyword is used to refer to the object a particular method is called from.

 ```javascript
 const lightbulb = {